jzhang38/TinyLlama/README.md

 ## Finetune
 We include a simple full-parameter finetuning & inference script in [sft](sft).
 Our V0.1 chat model is finetuned using this script.
 The FT dataset we use is [openassistant-guanaco](https://huggingface.co/datasets/timdettmers/openassistant-guanaco).
-For finetune with less than 4GB RAM, we refer you to the [Qlora](https://github.com/artidoro/qlora) and [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) repo.
+For finetuning with less than 4GB RAM, we refer you to the [Qlora](https://github.com/artidoro/qlora) and [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) repo.
 We did not undergone extensive hyperparameter tuning nor choosing more performant FT datasets.
 We hope the community can explore on finetuning TinyLlama and come up with better chat models.
 I will include community-finetuned models in this repo.

 ## TODO